 - Ensure their child arrives at school on time

 - Ensure their child is in full school uniform and wears that uniform correctly, including on the way to and from school until the uniform is taken off (the student represents the school throughout the time they are wearing our uniform)

-Mobile phones should not be seen or used between 08:40 - 15:10 (unless direct by a member of staff for learning uses only).
-If this rule is not followed, the school will confiscate the phone and the phone may be confiscated for up to a full week (including a weekend).
+Mobile phones should not be seen or used between 08:40 - 15:10 (unless directed by a member of staff for learning uses only).
+If this rule is not followed, the school will confiscate the phone and it may be confiscated for up to a full week (including a weekend).